Area Status: Open

 ||Cascade Locks, OR

-From Portland, OR: Travel east on Interstate 84 to exit #41.
-Take a right at the end of the off ramp and follow the signs to the picnic area and trailhead.
-The site is located south of Eagle Creek Overlook.
+From Portland, OR: Travel east on Interstate 84 to exit #41 which is just past the interstate tunnel.
+Get in the right lane before entering the tunnel.
+Take a right at the end of the off ramp and follow the signs to the Eagle Creek Trailhead/Picnic Area.

 From Cascade Locks, OR: Travel west on Interstate 84 approximately 3 miles to Bonneville Dam exit #40 (there is no westbound exit #41).
 Turn left at the stop sign, go under the interstate and then turn left onto the eastbound freeway entrance.
-Travel east approximately 1 mile on Interstate 84 to exit #41.
-Take a right at the end of the off ramp and follow the signs to the picnic area and trailhead.
+Travel east approximately 1 mile on Interstate 84 to exit #41 which is just past the Interstate tunnel.
+Get in the right lane before entering the tunnel.
+Take a right at the end of the off ramp and follow the signs to the Eagle Creek Trailhead/Picnic Area.